hpi-dhc/symptemist/README.md

     `poetry install`

-2. Get latest version of SympTEMIST gazetteer from Zenodo (https://zenodo.org/records/10635215) and put into `xmen/local_files`
+2. Get latest version of SympTEMIST gazetteer from Zenodo (https://zenodo.org/records/10635215) and put the TSV into `xmen/local_files`

 3. Prepare KB and indicies for candidate generation: